Fedecat-UK

 A. Firstly you would have to become a member of those federations should you wish to enter their competitions as they are autonomous organisations with their own membership.

-Secondly, Fedecat-UK is totally happy for its members to also be members of other world federations and enter their competitions.
 We want shooters to be free to enjoy all the shooting disciplines available on the various international world circuits and to be able to freely choose the disciplines that they would like to follow.

 However we cannot speak for other federations and we cannot say how they will treat their members or how they will respect or value their members freedom.
 If you feel you may be discriminated against by any other world federation, we suggest that you contact that world federation to clarify their position, so that you can make up your own mind.